 In addition, a second, little-known humanitarian situation has also been evolving in the country's Northwest and Southwest Regions.
 Violence between government forces and separatist non-state armed groups from the English-speaking community has escalated sharply in recent years, forcing hundreds of thousands of people from their homes and leaving them in dire need of humanitarian assistance.

-The year was marked by repeated outbreaks of armed violence, followed by new waves of displacement, particularly in Northwest and Southwest regions.
-By December, a total of 705,000 people were displaced, according to the United Nations Office for the Coordination of Humanitarian Affairs (OCHA).
-The level of violence has had a severe impact on access to healthcare services in these regions.
+2021 was marked by outbreaks of armed violence, resulting in large numbers of displaced people in the Far North and Southwest regions of Cameroon.
+By mid-year, almost two million people were displaced, according to the United Nations Office for the Coordination of Humanitarian Affairs (OCHA).
+The level of violence left our teams working in a more volatile context, resulting in limited access to healthcare services for vulnerable people.

-To respond to increasing needs, our teams supported around 30 hospitals and health centres, and ran a 24-hour ambulance service, managing almost 9,000 referrals.
-Our community health workers, whom we have trained to treat simple cases of common diseases, such as malaria and diarrhoea, conducted more than 150,000 consultations.
+To respond to the increasing healthcare needs, we supported hospitals and health centres, and ran a 24-hour ambulance service.
+We also provided a decentralised model of care through community health volunteers, who are trained to treat simple cases of common diseases.

 Response to outbreaks

 To support the authorities’ response to a cholera outbreak in Ekondo Titi, Southwest region, we treated patients in Idenau, Bamusso and Kombo Itindi health areas.
 We administered vaccinations, and facilitated water and sanitation and awareness activities on treatment and prevention.